AndreiAvadanei/SYDO/README.md

 ##Description

-> SYDO aims to protect your data that is stored in SQL Databases with a built-in interface for SQL functions (for now MySQL), that helps you to store and manage your data in a safer manner.
+> SYDO aims to protect your data stored in SQL Databases with a built-in interface for SQL functions (for now MySQL), that helps you to store and manage your data in a safer manner.

 > * How many times have you made a compromise with your hosting provider because you don't trust his privacy policy?
 > * How many times you don't know what is the hosting provider's aim?